PERM Audit & RFI Reasons & Triggers | How to Avoid Audits

 Can I submit alternative evidence in the absence of the exact evidence required in the audit request?

-Generally, petitioning employers are given 30 days after receiving the audit notice to respond.
-After receiving the response, it may take the DOL up to four months to make a decision on the application.
+Generally, petitioning employers are given 30 days after receiving the RFI notice to respond.
+After receiving the response, it typically takes 6-8 weeks to respond.
 In some cases, it can take much longer, depending on how quickly the petitioner properly responds to the audit notice with satisfying documents.
 Ordinarily, the DOL takes an average of six months to process PERM applications.
 But with an audit request coming into the picture, you may end up being delayed up to ten months or more.

 How much does the PERM cost?